UW-GDA/uruguay_droughts/README.md

 This was done for all three variables across three time periods.

-Then the analysis was performed, resultin in the next plots:
+Then the analysis was performed, resulting in the next plots:

 <div align="center">
   <img src="https://github.com/user-attachments/assets/df5a7c83-32f8-4cac-b700-9deef49d782f">